-Her research will benefit both the food industry and the community in general, says Mansi Jayantikumar Limbad who is completing a PhD in food microbiology.
+Her research will benefit both the food industry and the community in general, says Dr Mansi Jayantikumar Limbad who completed a PhD in food microbiology.

 “I strongly believe that with global population growth there will be a demand for developing and consuming healthy probiotic food products.

-  “For my doctoral research, I’m working on developing a new probiotic food product with improved health benefits and functional properties.
+“For my doctoral research, I worked on developing a new probiotic food product with improved health benefits and functional properties.
 It will have the goodness of probiotic lactic acid bacteria and edible yeast strains, and even lactose intolerant individuals will be able to consume it.”

 An easy decision

 She has always had an interest in probiotic food products using live microorganisms, says Mansi who came to AUT as an international student from India.

 “I’ve long been interested in this topic, and when I was completing my master’s degree in microbiology that interest grew further.
 Merging my expertise in microbiology with my interest in food science was the next logical step, so I decided to study probiotic foods and their applications for my PhD.”

 Choosing to study at AUT was an easy decision for Mansi.